Ender108/SeptimusHardcoreAddon/README.md

 ### Works with the current 1.5.1 version of Septimus.

 # Mod Installation
-Create a new separator and name it **[NoDelete] Septimus - Hardcore Addon**

-Place it under the **THE DANGER ZONE** separator
+Create a new separator and name it **[NoDelete] Septimus - Hardcore Addon**.
+Place it under the **THE DANGER ZONE** separator.
 Install all the mods below in top to bottom order

 1.)
 [No Saving in Combat](https://www.nexusmods.com/skyrimspecialedition/mods/29914) is a very simple mod that, you guessed it, disables saving in combat.
   - Download and install the main file and rename it to **[NoDelete] No Saving in Combat**